 The Combined Internal Medicine-Pediatrics Residency Program at VCU Health was founded in 1989 and has a rich tradition of training exceptional internists and pediatricians.
 The program's innovative, competency-based curriculum allows residents to develop expertise in both disciplines.
 Residents receive integrated clinical and didactic training from housestaff and faculty in the categorical and combined programs, as well as faculty with active practices in internal medicine and pediatrics.

-- Produce compassionate physicians capable of delivering high quality internal medicine and pediatric care to their patients
+- To train compassionate physicians capable of delivering high quality, evidence-based care across the lifespan

-- Prepare our housestaff for lifelong learning in the context of a rapidly changing health care environment
+- To foster a commitment to lifelong learning in the context of a rapidly changing healthcare environment

 Physicians and residents provide adult and pediatric patient care at VCU Medical Center as well as at satellite locations throughout the Richmond metropolitan area.
 Training facilities include: